 At the fort, Chesterfield sees Michael, who’s providing his own distraction to keep the soldiers busy while Harp and the rest do their business.
 When the Governor gets really suspicious, he realises they’re after the furs and heads to the storehouse.
 Harp is going to stay behind, keeping the soldiers busy while everyone escapes.

 Is Harp going to wind up in the gallows all over again?
 Right now, him and the new Governor are going to have a face off, that’s for damn sure!
 The soldiers are no match for our half Native, half Irish warrior.
 He gets away before the Governor shows up, a nice head start.
 And none of the soldiers heading after him through the tunnel know what’s waiting for them on the other side: a lit cannon.

 While the Natives head out with the pelts alongside Michael, McTaggart and Charleston go back for Harp, winding up at the end of a bunch of soldiers rifles.
 Underground, Chesterfield’s survived the blast, but he’s absolutely feeling the effects of getting nearly blown to bits.
 It’s all about to boil over, especially with Harp stuck at the fort.

 Another great episode in Season 2.
 Only one more left!
 Already there’s a Season 3 renewal, that’s great because I don’t want to be waiting, wondering if they’ll be continuing on or if we’re left partway through the overall story.

-“Keetom Takooteeoo Maheekun (Return of the Wolf)” is next, finishing an intense and wild season.
+“Keetom Takooteeoo Maheekun” is next, finishing off an intense season.